 Jeswani, Wehrmeyer, and Mulugetta compared strategies for climate change using survey responses from 180 companies from 9 high-emissions sectors in the UK and Pakistan.
 They conducted factor analysis on operational and managerial activities followed by cluster analysis to group companies based on factor scores for activities.

-More research is needed to better understand the role of factors including stakeholder influence, management objectives, institutional support and awareness in different countries (especially developing countries) and across business sectors.
+More research is needed to better understand the role of factors including stakeholder influence, management objectives, institutional support and awareness in different countries (especially the Global South) and across business sectors.

 Jeswani, Harish Kumar, Wehrmeyer, Walter, & Mulugetta, Yacob.
 (2008).
 How warm is the corporate response to climate change?
 Evidence from Pakistan and the UK.
 Business Strategy and the Environment, 17(1): 46-60.